Blueprint for Regional Resiliency

 Draft and adopt a Washington Sustainable New Deal with guaranteed employment to create new opportunities where needed for sustainability, community and equity.
 The program needs to be comprehensive with special focus on including BIPOC and women.
 Look to successful programs not just from the USA but also in other countries as well.

 There is much that is striking about these top ten recommendations.
 Not the least is that they demand an ALL IN commitment and call on all of us – individuals, elected and civic leadership, government agencies and nongovernmental organizations, and also businesses, financial institutions and educational institutions and the academy – to act with urgency now.
 These findings reflect the fact that this is not a normal time.
 Indeed, it is an ALL IN time.

 President Fawn Sharp

 President, Quinault Indian Nation and President, National Congress of American Indians

 Challenge Seattle CEO, former Washington State Governor and Attorney General

 Former Ambassador to China, U.S. Secretary of Commerce and Washington State Governor

 At key moments in our history, communities across the Pacific Northwest have come together to chart new paths forward.
 The COVID-19 pandemic, coupled with a painful and past due awakening to the racial injustice across our country is another such moment.
 Notable is the glaringly disproportionate impact of public emergencies, like climate change, on the people of color and the least affluent among us.

-The conference will explore our experience of managing during and through the COVID-19 crises, taking stock of what regional leaders have learned regarding the resiliency of their lives, their organizations and the region.
-We will consolidate this hard won information into a Blueprint for Regional Resiliency and assess its implications for how we continue to grow and build our communities.
+The conference explored our experience of managing during and through the COVID-19 crises, taking stock of what regional leaders have learned regarding the resiliency of their lives, their organizations and the region.
+We consolidated this hard won information into a Blueprint for Regional Resiliency and assessed these implications for how we continue to grow and build our communities.